Is Princess Diana’s Secret Lover, James Hewitt, Prince Harry’s Real Father?

 Princess Diana’s secret lover, James Hewitt, spoke in a straightforward manner during his television interview with Australian’s C7 last Sunday night.
 He finally revealed the true answer after he was rhetorically asked by host Melissa Doyle regarding Prince Harry’s paternity issue.

 “No, I’m not,” James replied frankly.
 These vicious rumors came after critics realized the striking resemblance of Prince Harry with James Hewitt.
 Both men are red-haired, blue-eyed, and have a pale complexion.
-They really do look alike when you posed them alongside together in a picture.
+They really do look alike when you pose them alongside together in a picture.
 However, the two men aren’t the only ones who have these features as Princess Diana’s brother was also a fellow red-haired and blue-eyed individual.
 Hence, we can conclude that Prince Harry very much came from his mother’s side, the Spencer line.

 This morning Prince Harry visited the digital mental health service Big White Wall at their London office.
 His Royal Highness heard how the organisation's online community supports serving or ex-service personnel and their families dealing with issues related to their mental health.
 Big White Wall is part of the CONTACT coalition, the military charity partner of Their Royal Highnesses' @heads_together campaign. ????PA